PERMIT-project/Clinical-code-lists/README.md

 The following clinical code lists currently remain under development.
 Each provides two columns of codes with descriptions.

-Medcodes includes clinical codes proprietary to CPRD, updated as of May 2018.
+Medcodes includes clinical codes proprietary to CPRD, which were in active use in May 2018.
+Please contact CPRD directly for information on more recent updates.

 The ReadCodes column contains a list of EMIS, OXMIS and ReadCodes V2 identified as present within the SIR extract analysed in this study.
 It may therefore not be exhaustive for use in other systems.